 In seller's markets, almost every home sells within 30 days.
 In buyer's markets, the days on market (DOM) will be longer.
 Many qualities determine whether a home is likely to sell fast, but these are the top two combinations:

 - Turnkey homes in high-demand neighborhoods, excellent condition, and priced right.

 - Cosmetic fixers in good locations and priced below comparable sales.

-If the home you want to buy falls within those two categories, you should quickly make a home offer, providing you retain cancellation rights.
+If the home you want to buy falls within those two categories, you should quickly make a home offer if you retain cancellation rights.

-- The obvious reason to make a purchase offer right after finding a home you love is you will prevent anybody else from buying it.
-When the seller accepts an offer from you, the seller cannot accept another, except a backup offer, good only if your contract is canceled by you.
+The obvious reason to make a purchase offer right after finding a home you love is that you may prevent anybody else from buying it.
+When the seller accepts an offer from you, the seller can't accept another unless it's a backup offer, which is only good if you cancel your contract.

-- If you're undecided between two homes and go into contract on property A, property B might not be available if you should change your mind and cancel the first transaction.
+If you're undecided between two homes and go into contract on property A, property B might not be available if you change your mind and cancel the first transaction.

 Another con is that the return of an earnest money deposit is not automatic.
 Both parties are required to sign cancellation instructions.
 Buyers can incur appraisal, credit report, and home inspection fees that are non-refundable.
 Generally, title policy/escrow and other closing costs are waived upon cancellation.